-- TITLE & LENGTH: Each session has a title, which the facilitator(s) may choose to share with the group.
-All sessions are designed to include about 105 minutes of instructional time, with a 10- or 15-minute break (equaling two hours total). - MATERIALS: This section lists the materials you will need to facilitate the session.
-In some cases, there are reference worksheets for the activities that may need to be printed or shared with the participants. - LEARNING OBJECTIVES: Each session has a set of learning objectives.
+() TITLE & LENGTH: Each session has a title, which the facilitator(s) may choose to share with the group.
+All sessions are designed to be 60 minutes of instructional time.

+MATERIALS: This section lists the materials you will need to facilitate the session.
+In some cases, there are reference worksheets for the activities that may need to be printed or shared with the participants.

+UEARNING OBJECTIVES: Each session has a set of learning objectives.
 The learning objectives describe the changes (e.g., knowledge, attitudes, skills) we hope to see in participants after completing the session.
-It is important to share learning objectives with participants so they know what to expect from the session. - KEY MESSAGES: Each activity lists key messages that are repeated at the end of the session.
+It is important to share learning objectives with participants so they know what to expect from the session.

+KEY MESSAGES: Each activity lists key messages that are repeated at the end of the session.
 The key messages can later be compiled at the end of the program as a summary.